 - Remove the pan from the heat, and stir in the pine nuts, mint and cilantro.
 Taste and season with salt and pepper.
 Let cool slightly.

 Make the breadcrumb topping

 - Melt the butter in a small saucepan.
 Continue cooking, swirling occasionally, until the butter is golden brown and smells nutty.
 Pour the butter over the breadcrumbs and toss to combine.
 Season with salt and pepper, and then fold in the feta.

-- Season the squash halves with salt and pepper.
-Spoon the meat filling into each squash cavity, mounding it firmly.
+Season the squash halves with salt and pepper (if using acorn squash, I like to add a drizzle of honey or maple syrup to each squash cavity since it's not as sweet as honeynut).
+Spoon the lamb filling into each squash cavity, mounding it firmly.
 Sprinkle the breadcrumbs over each squash, pressing them to adhere.
 Do Ahead: The stuffed squash can sit at room temperature for up to 1 hour.

 - Roast the stuffed squash in the 550˚F oven until the top is lightly browned and crisp, about 4-6 minutes.
 Garnish with additional mint and cilantro before serving.